jup-ag/space-station/guides/5-general/4-faq.md

 - Yes, the displayed price includes liquidity provider fees and price impact
 - You can find the details in the `Price info` table.

-### My swap fails, reporting a slippage error.
+### My swap failed and is reporting a slippage error.
 What should I do?

 - Slippage occurs because of changing market conditions between the moment the transaction is submitted and its verification.
-- Your slippage rate is an important setting, it works as a protection.
+- Your slippage rate is an important setting, it works as a protection for your swap.
 If the price falls below your slippage rate, then the transaction will fail in order to prevent you from getting less tokens than you want.
 - You can adjust your slippage.
 By default, slippage is set to 0.5%, meaning if the price slips more than 0.5% of your quote, the trade will not be completed.
 - Learn more about [slippage and price impact](../jupiter-swap/price-impact-slippage-price-warning)

 ### What does it mean when I get the 'some routes failed to load...'

 - This means that when Jupiter tried to refresh the routes to fetch the most up-to-date pricing, it failed to return those routes.
 This could be due to RPC node issues.
-We won't let you swap because the current route pricing options we show may be outdated, and that put you at risk of getting the less optimum price.
+Jupiter won't let you swap because the current route pricing options we show may be outdated.
+This can put you at risk of getting a less than optimal price.
 - You may try to change the RPC *(setting accessible from the top-right wheel icon)* and refresh the page and try to fetch those routes again.

 ### How do I integrate Jupiter swap into my protocol / dApp?

 Protocols / Projects are free to integrate Jupiter swap with [Swap API](/docs/apis/swap-api), Jupiter operates in a decentralized way.
-That said, we encourage protocols/ projects to reach out to our team when the integration is done and live, we are happy to work together on co-marketing and getting the words out.
+That said, we encourage protocols/ projects to reach out to our team when the integration is done and live, we are happy to work together on co-marketing and getting the word out.

 ----